-SECTION 3 - Promotional Probationary Time and Pay Step Plan Time in Grade
+SECTION 3 - Promotional Probationary Time

-If a member serves as an "Acting Sergeant" immediately contiguous to being promoted to the rank of sergeant, the time served in an acting capacity will be counted towards his or her promotional probationary period and towards their Pay Step Plan time in grade.
+If a member serves as an "Acting Sergeant" or "Acting Lieutenant" immediately contiguous prior to being promoted to the rank of sergeant or lieutenant, the time served in an acting capacity will be counted towards his or her promotional probationary period and toward their pay step plan time in grade.
 Notwithstanding the effective date of this Agreement, this Article will become effective on the date this Agreement is ratified.